-Academic progress is reported at the end of each academic period on the report card, but current grades are available to students and parents in grades 1-12 online throughout the semester through FACTS SIS.
-Students and parents should expect to allow teachers at least one week to post grades from the due date of the assignment or assessment, and sometimes longer for assignments or assessments that require significant grading time, such as a major project or paper.
+Summative academic progress is reported at the end of each academic period on the report card, but current grades are available to students and parents in grades 1-12 online throughout the semester through FACTS SIS.
+Students and families should expect to allow teachers at least one week to post grades from the due date of the assignment or assessment, and sometimes longer for assignments or assessments that require significant grading time, such as a major project or paper.
+While faculty will grade late work as expeditiously as possible, students and families should not expect late work to be graded within one week of submission.
+Late work that faculty members accept for full or partial credit will be graded before report cards are issued.

 Teachers are not required to offer extra credit, but for all grades, extra credit cannot exceed 1% of the quarter or semester grade.

-In grades 7-8, tests and major projects should constitute at least 40% of a student's quarter grade.
+Middle and High School: In grades 6-8, tests and major projects should constitute at least 40% of a student's quarter grade.
 In grades 9-12, tests and major projects should constitute at least 50% of a student's quarter grade.
-Performance and participation classes, such as PE and choir, are exempt from these minimums.
+Performance classes, such as PE and choir, are exempt from these minimums.